minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

-3. Run the command, this will clear the redo log, ignore the unknown command
+3. Run the command, this will clear the redo log, ignore the unknown command.

 ```
 SQL> set pagesize 0 feedback off linesize 120 trimspool on